Brandon Tatum

 Brandon Orlando Tatum (born April 22, 1987), also known as The Officer Tatum, is an American YouTuber, conservative political commentator, author, radio personality, former policeman, and former college football player.

 Early life and education

 Born in Fort Worth, Texas, Tatum was an All-American football player at Dunbar High School.
 His father, Bobby Tatum, was a Deputy Chief in the Fort Worth Fire Department.
-His great uncle, Jack Tatum, was an Ohio State All-American, NFL All-Pro, and a Super Bowl champion with the Oakland Raiders Tatum was featured in the US-Army All-American Game, which showcases the top 78 high school football players in the nation.
+His great uncle, Jack Tatum, was an Ohio State All-American, NFL All-Pro, Tatum was featured in the US-Army All-American Game, which showcases the top 78 high school football players in the nation.
 Tatum committed to playing on a full athletic scholarship from the University of Arizona in 2004.
 Tatum played at Arizona for five years and entered the NFL draft in 2010.